New Mexico Back Tax Relief Guide: Resolve NM Tax Problems

 - Receive Free no Obligation Competitive Quote

 Like the IRS, the New Mexico Taxation and Revenue Department (TRD) is responsible for collecting all income taxes owed at the state level.
-When a resident has an outstanding tax liability as a result of not filing or non-payment, he or she is encouraged to contact the TRD to create a plan for resolving the debt.
+When a resident has an outstanding tax liability as a result of not filing or non-payment, he or she is encouraged to contact the TRD to create a plan for resolving the liability.
 The Taxation and Revenue Department is proactive in assisting taxpayers who owe back taxes and you shouldn’t be afraid to reach out if you need help.
-Listed below are several options for eliminating your New Mexico back tax debt.
+Listed below are several options for eliminating your New Mexico back taxes owed.